martinp23/peeksgroup-website/content/authors/carmen-zhou/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Bethany completed a Bachelor of Science (International) at UNSW, supplementing her Chemistry major with a minor in Spanish and Latin American Studies.
-She has returned to the Peeks Group for her Honours Project in 2020, having previously researched as an undergraduate volunteer in 2019.
-Bethany is currently interested in the synthesis and properties of cross-conjugated molecules.
+bio: Hi, I'm a first-year undergraduate student working with the Peeks group for my CHEM2999 project to metallate porphyrins and to explain the effects of different metals.
+I hope to pursue a career in research, so I'm excited to be finally getting some experience in the lab!
+I have a casual job on the weekend, and when I'm not studying for university or working, I like to relax by watching movies/tv-shows or reading.

 # List each interest with a dash
 interests:
-- Synthesis of cross-conjugated molecules
+- Synthesis of porphyrins

 education:
   courses:
-  - course: Bachelor of Science (International)
+  - course: Bachelor of Advanced Science (Honours) (Chemistry + Materials Science majors)
     institution: UNSW
-    year: 2016-2020
-  - course: Honours in the School of Chemistry
-    institution: UNSW
-    year: in progress
+    year: In progress

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons